minvws/nl-covid19-data-dashboard/README.md

 - Event props and handlers follow a pattern of `onEventName` vs `handleEventName` where the `on` part is used for the component props API and `handle` is for the actual function definition.
-This makes it easy to follow then you want to internally handle and event and at the same time pass it on to a handler on the props.
+This makes it easy to follow when you want to internally handle an event and at the same time pass it on to a handler on the props.
 - We prefer to use named function declarations over function expressions, except for inline lambda functions of course.
 This means `function doSomething(){}`